 Standing Leg Curls

-As an alternative to the gym exercise, doing lying leg curls at home has proven to be more challenging than the old-fashioned machine.
-That’s because you’re going to need to strategically position a dumbbell between your feet to add resistance to your form.
+As an alternative to gym exercise, lying leg curls have proven to be more challenging than the old-fashioned machine.
+That’s because you must strategically position a dumbbell between your feet to add resistance to your form.

 The weight is entirely up to you and can be adjusted as you progress throughout the weeks.
 Most dumbbells come at affordable prices, but if you want excellent quality, I recommend getting the Bowflex Select Tech 552 from Amazon.

 It’s conveniently designed so you can easily adjust its weight in real-time instead of purchasing countless sets you’ll have to pack somewhere in the house.
 Like the original routine, the lying leg curl exercise is excellent for improving strength and flexibility and engaging the surrounding gluteal muscles.

 This is more like a modified Bodyweight Hamstring Curl minus the sliding towel – another great way of switching up seated leg curls at home.
 The method of starting is pretty much the same, but this time with a little more movement of the knees and hips.

 The swiss ball leg curl is a bit different than the other exercises.
 I personally love this exercise for the stability it affords my core, hips, and lower back as it activates the glutes and hamstrings.

 It’s one of the more challenging moves to nail but works wonders once well mastered.
 As another alternative to doing leg curls at home, most of my clients now swear by this method, though it does require a little more than just your bodyweight.

 Frequently Asked Questions